 Premature delivery

 As having PCOS means that there is a higher chance of pregnancy complications, you may have a higher chance of having a premature delivery (usually related to pre-eclampsia).
-But often women give birth prematurely for no obvious reason and nothing could get prevented it.
-However, to give yourself the best possible chance of a full-term pregnancy, avoid caffeine and alcohol, eat healthily, keep active and give up smoking if you’re a smoker.
+However, to give yourself the best possible chance of a full-term pregnancy, avoid caffeine and alcohol, eat healthily, get enough sleep, keep active and give up smoking if you’re a smoker.

 In Summary

 Reading a list of heightened pregnancy risks for those with PCOS can feel overwhelming.
-But the important thing to remember is that many of these risks can be lowered simply by making lifestyle changes.
-A healthy diet, appropriate supplements, regular exercise and stress management will increase your chances of getting pregnant and having a healthy pregnancy.
+But the important thing to remember is that many of these risks can be lowered simply by making positive lifestyle changes.
+A healthy diet, regular exercise and stress management are all key to a healthy baby.
+Hopping on this new regime before you start seeking a pregnancy and reaching a healthy weight before you get a positive pregnancy test will significantly increase the chances of getting pregnant and having a healthy pregnancy.

 References: